Data linkage algebra, data linkage dynamics, and priority rewriting: Basic Thread Algebra

 \BTA\ has only one axiom.
 This axiom is given in Table~\ref{axioms-BTA}.

 Using the abbreviation introduced above, axiom T1 can be written as follows: $\pcc{x}{\Tau}{y} = \Tau \bapf x$.

-Each closed \BTA\ term of sort $\Thr$ denotes a finite thread, i.e.\ a thread of which the length of the sequences of actions that it can perform is bounded.
-Guarded recursive specifications give rise to infinite threads.
+Each closed \BTA\ term denotes a finite thread, i.e.\ a thread with a finite upper bound to the number of basic actions that it can perform.
+Infinite threads, i.e.\ threads without a finite upper bound to the number of basic actions that it can perform, can be described by guarded recursion.

-A \emph{guarded recursive specification} over \BTA\ is a set of recursion equations $E = \set{X = p_X \where X \in V}$, where $V$ is a set of variables of sort $\Thr$ and each $p_X$ is a term of the form $\DeadEnd$, $\Stop$ or $\pcc{p}{\alpha}{q}$ with $p$ and $q$ \BTA\ terms of sort $\Thr$ that contain only variables from $V$.
+A \emph{guarded recursive specification} over \BTA\ is a set of recursion equations $\set{X = p_X \where X \in V}$, where $V$ is a set of variables of sort $\Thr$ and each $p_X$ is a term of the form $\DeadEnd$, $\Stop$ or $\pcc{p}{\alpha}{q}$ with $p$ and $q$ [2] \BTA\ terms of sort $\Thr$ that contain only variables from $V$.
 We are only interested in models of \BTA\ in which guarded recursive specifications have unique solutions, such as the projective limit model of \BTA\ presented in~\cite{BB03a}.